medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 In OpenMRS, all form submissions are represented as `Home Visit` encounter types, with a `Visit Note` encounter.
 Any fields in the outbound push config are converted to FHIR observations, which are linked to the `Visit Note`.

-After setting up the putbound push, test that it works in the test environment by submitting a report to the form in the CHT application.
+After setting up the outbound push, test that it works in the test environment by submitting a report to the form in the CHT application.
 Log in to OpenHIM and view the transaction log.
 You should see:
 1. A request from the CHT application to the CHT Mediator, containing all the fields from the form that were mapped to concepts.
     ![](cht-post-encounter.png)